Jaded-Encoding-Thaumaturgy/vs-preview/docs/vscode_install.md

     1. Select the "Add Item" button.
     1. Enter `*.vpy` for the "Item".
     1. Enter `python` for the "Value".
-    1. Select the "OK" button.
+    1. Select the "Okay" button.

 ## Setting Up a `launch.json` File

-To be able to run the file you're currently working on,<br>you'll need to set up a launch.json file, which tells Visual Studio Code what to do to run it with VS Preview
+To be able to run the file you're currently working on,<br>you'll need to set up a launch.json file, which tells VS Code what to do to run it with vs-preview

 This is easier said then done